-As of December 31, 1997, the Company has been named as a potentially responsible party ("PRP") in a number of lawsuits arising from the disposal of wastes by certain Company subsidiaries at 22 state and federal Superfund sites.
-Eleven of these cases involve two subsidiaries which the Company acquired from Chemical Waste Management, Inc. ("ChemWaste"), a subsidiary of Waste Management, Inc. As part of the acquisition, ChemWaste agreed to indemnify the Company with respect to any liability of its Braintree and Natick subsidiaries for waste disposed of before the Company acquired them.
-Accordingly, ChemWaste is paying all costs of defending the Natick and Braintree subsidiaries in these 11 cases, including legal fees and settlement costs.
-Three cases involve Mr. Frank, Inc. and one case involves Connecticut Treatment Center ("CTC").
-Southdown, Inc., from which the Company bought CTC, has agreed to indemnify the Company with respect to any liability for waste disposed of by CTC before the Company acquired CTC, and the sellers of Mr. Frank, Inc. agreed to a limited indemnity against certain environmental liabilities arising from prior operations of Mr. Frank, Inc. Five pending cases involve subsidiaries which the Company acquired in January 1989, when it purchased all of the outstanding shares of ChemClear Inc., a publicly traded company ("ChemClear").
-The Company has also been identified recently as a PRP at two additional sites at which the Company believes it has no liability.
+As of December 31, 1998, the Company has been named as a potentially responsible party ("PRP") in a number of lawsuits arising from the disposal of wastes by certain Company subsidiaries at 27 state and federal Superfund sites.
+Fourteen of these cases involve two subsidiaries which the Company acquired from Chemical Waste Management, Inc. ("ChemWaste"), a former subsidiary of Waste Management, Inc. ("Waste Management").
+As part of the acquisition, ChemWaste agreed to indemnify the Company with respect to any liability of its Braintree and Natick subsidiaries for waste disposed of before the Company acquired them.
+Accordingly, Waste Management is paying all costs of defending the Natick and Braintree subsidiaries in these 14 cases, including legal fees and settlement costs.
+Four cases involve Mr. Frank, Inc. and one case involves Connecticut Treatment Center ("CTC").
+Southdown, Inc., from which the Company bought CTC, has agreed to indemnify the Company with respect to any liability for waste disposed of by CTC before the Company acquired CTC, and the sellers of Mr. Frank, Inc. agreed to a limited indemnity against certain environmental liabilities arising from prior operations of Mr. Frank, Inc. Six pending cases

+(6) LEGAL MATTERS AND OTHER CONTINGENCIES AND COMMITMENTS (CONTINUED) involve subsidiaries which the Company acquired in January 1989, when it purchased all of the outstanding shares of ChemClear Inc., a publicly traded company ("ChemClear").
+The Company has also been identified as a PRP at two additional sites at which the Company believes it has no liability.

 Management routinely reviews each Superfund site in which the Company's subsidiaries are involved, considers each subsidiary's role at each site and its relationship to the other PRPs at the site, the quantity and content of the waste it disposed of at the site, and the number and financial capabilities of the other PRPs at the site.
 Based on reviews of the various sites and currently available information, and management's judgment and prior experience with similar situations, expense accruals are provided by the Company for its share of future site cleanup costs, and existing accruals are revised as necessary.
-The Company had accrued environmental costs, based on the Company's estimate of its expected liability, of

-(7) LEGAL MATTERS AND OTHER CONTINGENCIES AND COMMITMENTS (CONTINUED) \$572,000 and \$434,000 for cleanup of Superfund sites at December 31, 1997 and 1996, respectively.
+The Company had accrued environmental costs, based on the Company's estimate of its expected liability, of \$296,000 and \$572,000 for cleanup of Superfund sites at December 31, 1998 and 1997, respectively.
 However, Superfund legislation permits strict joint and several liability to be imposed without regard to fault and, as a result, one PRP might be required to bear significantly more than its proportional share of the cleanup costs if other PRPs do not pay their share of such costs.